 William Marshal’s “Art of Dying” (based on Duby 3-23 and The History of William Marshal, ll.
 17,880-29,214):

-As Georges Duby observed, William Marshal actions as he lay dying was a public spectacle and performance that revealed and reinforced the values that guided Marshal during his life.
+As Georges Duby observed, William Marshal actions as he lay dying were performed as a public spectacle that revealed and reinforced the values that guided Marshal during his life.
 His deathbed bequests show him stripping off various layers of his mortal self: his regency, his baronage, his secular profession (becoming a Templar), his moveables (treasures), and, finally, his life itself.
 As presented in the History, William's dying is a theater of renunciation.

-William and his household knights he left the Tower of London for his estate at
+and his household knights he left the Tower of London for his estate at Caversham (Oxfordshire), where he

-where he summoned a meeting of the magnates of the realm, including Henry III,
+summoned a meeting of the magnates of the realm, including Henry III, the papal

-the papal legate, and the royal justiciar (Hugh de
+legate, and the royal justiciar (Hugh de Burgh), and

-Burgh), and Peter des Roches, bishop of Winchester
+Peter des Roches, bishop of Winchester (the young

-(the young king's guardian).
-Rejecting the bishop's claim to the regency,
+king's guardian).
+Rejecting the bishop's claim to the regency, William

-William entrusted the young king into the care of the papal legate.
-William,
+entrusted the young king into the care of the papal legate.
+William, obviously,